Identifying Minerals Associated with Porphyry Copper

 - Rugged reliable design with all photodiode arrays – no moving optical parts

-- EZ-ID mineral identification software matching your target samples against two libraries of more than 1600 spectra and 600 minerals
+- EZ-ID mineral identification software matching your target samples against three libraries of more than 2600 spectra and 1100 minerals

 - Contact probe and two lithium-ion batteries for a full day of fast scanning in the field

 - Fast and accurate identification of an unknown mineral to a known spectral library sample

 - Weighted score for best matches